SomeWeekendReading/someweekendreading.github.io/quotes.md

   degradation, or wage theft, it should go out of business as soon as possible."
 - "Those who want to rewrite history seldom bother to read history in the first place (and wish we wouldn't, either)."
+- "Some of my disk drives are so old, their capacity is measured in trilobytes."